The following job shadow opportunities cover a wide variety of careers within the agriculture, food, and natural resources pathway.

 From concept to finished product, Kinze Manufacturing designs and manufactures planters, grain carts, and tillage equipment at its facility in Williamsburg, Iowa.
 Join us as we begin our day at Kinze touring the Kinze Innovation Center, which highlights Kinze’s 60 years of innovation and the technology that is shaping the future of farming.
 We will also have a factory tour to observe how raw materials and other components come together to become a finished product.
 Throughout the day you will observe and visit with Kinze employees in the areas of welding, machining, assembly, powder coat painting, testing, engineering, sales, marketing, and many more.
 Join us for this unique opportunity to observe several different agricultural and manufacturing careers under one roof!

 If you are interested in Chemistry, Microbiology, and Consumer Product Testing then this day is for you!
 Experience the life of a quality analyst at Frontier Co-op.
-Learn about the main testing methods used to ensure high quality spices, culinary herbs, and essential oils.
+Learn about the main testing methods used to ensure high quality spices, culinary herbs and essential oils.
 Gain insight into the diverse set of quality indicators, as well as regulatory requirements used at Frontier Co-op.
 Held late September and early April.
-Cap of 6.
+Cap of 12.

-Have you ever wondered where your drinking water comes from or where we get the materials for Iowa's extensive road network?
+Have you ever wondered where your drinking water comes from or where we get the materials for Iowa’s extensive road network?
 Geoscientists at the Iowa Geological Survey (IGS) utilize a wide variety of data and the latest technology to address issues related to the quality and quantity of groundwater, aggregate and mineral resources, mapping geologic hazards, and more.
 Come see how the staff at IGS analyze rock samples collected from the drilling of water wells.
-Held early-mid October.
+Held early-Mid October.
 Cap of 10.

 Hosted by Kirkwood’s Parks and Natural Resources program, learn about careers as a park ranger, park manager, naturalist and conservation officer.
 Hear from students currently enrolled in the program, speak with faculty teaching the classes, visit with a park ranger, park manager, conservation officer and naturalist.
+Held Feb.
+20, 2026

 Hosted by Kirkwood’s Animal Health Technology Program, learn about careers as a veterinarian, veterinary technician, and veterinary assistant.
 Hear from students currently enrolled in the program, speak with a veterinarian and experience interactive rotations including animal examinations, dental, x-ray, lab, and surgery.
+Held Dec.
+5, 2025 and Spring, 2026.Cap of 40 per session.

 Are you looking for a career where you can be out and about, not tied to an office?
 Do you like to be hands-on?
 Are you looking for a career where you can gain on the job training?
 Discover what it means to have a career as a heavy equipment mechanic, a fabricator (welder), a drilling service provider (for water wells) and a pump service provider.
 Observe a drill rig and a pump rig in action.
 Plus, learn about wells, aquifers and the importance of groundwater preservation.
-This is a full day experience from 9 a.m. - 3 p.m., job sites may be visited as part of the shadow.
+This is a full day experience from 9 a.m. - 3 p.m., multiple job sites may be visited as part of the shadow.

 Individual/small group shadows allow for a deeper dive into specific careers, shadowing a professional in that field.
 These small group shadows are perfect for those who are more confident in their career interest and have had some initial exposure to that career.
 Job shadows may be individualized or include a handful of students, depending on demand.
 Pick from the list below of careers and the associated career descriptions.